NEW YORK STATE FAIRGROUNDS RULES OF CONDUCT

 All entrances may utilize "Bag Check Areas" for guests, and some or all guests and/or vendors may be subject to manual scanning with the use of a metal detector wand or other similar device.
 The New York State Fairgrounds does not offer a Claim Check area nor Storage Lockers.

-EXCEPTION: Visitors attending organized Gun Shows at the Fairgrounds may possess firearms in an unloaded and safe condition when involved in the purchase, sale, or trade of said firearm(s).
+EXCEPTION: Visitors attending organized Gun Shows at the Fairgrounds may possess firearms in an unloaded and safe condition provided that those firearms are items intended to be purchased, sold or traded at the Gun Show.

 OTHER PROHIBITED ITEMS